 Hugh Fearnley-Whittingstall adds a family edition to the popular River Cottage cookbook series, this time co-written with Fizz Carr.

-Building on the River Cottage ethos of simple, home-cooked food based on local and seasonal produce, the Family Cookbook is integral and complete.
+The Family Cookbook builds on the River Cottage ethos of simple, home-cooked food based on local and seasonal produce.

 The (almost) 500 pages are filled with kid-friendly recipes and projects (how to start a kitchen garden!) that go above and beyond, teaching us valuable lessons about our connection with both cooking and eating.